hyperledger/fabric/docs/source/glossary.rst

 Instantiate
 -----------

-The process of starting a chaincode container.
+The process of starting and initializing a chaincode application on a specific channel.
+After instantiation, peers that have the chaincode installed can accept chaincode invocations.

 .. _Invoke:

 Invoke
 ------

 Used to call chaincode functions.
-Invocations are captured as transaction proposals, which then pass through a modular flow of endorsement, ordering, validation, committal.
-The structure of invoke is a function and an array of arguments.
+A client application invokes chaincode by sending a transaction proposal to a peer.
+The peer will execute the chaincode and return an endorsed proposal response to the client application.
+The client application will gather enough proposal responses to satisfy an endorsement policy, and will then submit the transaction results for ordering, validation, and commit.
+The client application may choose not to submit the transaction results.
+For example if the invoke only queried the ledger, the client application typically would not submit the read-only transaction, unless there is desire to log the read on the ledger for audit purpose.
+The invoke includes a channel identifier, the chaincode function to invoke, and an array of arguments.

 .. _Leading-Peer: